Using VA Benefits

 Graduate students' enrollment status is based on KU's academic policy: Full-Time Enrollment for Graduate Students.
 For courses with the same start/end dates, enrollment status is calculated by dividing the number of credit hours you are taking by the amount of credit hours to be considered full time in a semester.
 This percentage is rounded down to the nearest 25% to get your enrollment status:

-* Students whose enrollment status is less than 1/2 time may only receive up to the amount charged for tuition and fees.
-Because the VA now requires us to wait to report tuition/fees until after the add/drop date, this may mean a delay in receiving your benefits.
+* If your enrollment status is less than 1/2 time, VA may pay only up to the amount charged for tuition and fees.

-Note for non-standard courses: For courses that do not run the full semester or have different start/end dates, the VA will calculate a value referred to as "Credit Hour Equivalency" (CHE).
+Note for non-standard courses: For courses that do not run the full semester or have different start/end dates, VA will calculate "Credit Hour Equivalency" (CHE).
 CHE can then be added to all other credit hours being taken to determine enrollment status.
 This may mean you're considered part time or full time at different points in a semester, depending on your course dates.

 Weeks are calculated by counting the total number of days the course is in session (looking at the course's start and end dates, not just the days you have class), dividing by 7 and rounding to the nearest whole number.
 For partial weeks, 3 days or less are rounded down and 4 days or more are rounded up.